Key Takeaways

 - Title VII / EEOC claims: Federal law protects employees who report discrimination based on race, sex, religion, national origin, or disability.

-- Oklahoma Anti-Discrimination Act: State-level protections mirror many federal protections.
+- Oklahoma Anti-Discrimination Act: State-level protections overlap with many federal protections and have their own filing rules.

 - Burk tort (public policy exception): Oklahoma's Burk v.
 K-Mart Corp. doctrine allows employees to sue for wrongful discharge when they are fired for refusing to participate in illegal activity or for reporting statutory violations.

-- Workers' Compensation retaliation: Under 85A O.S. § 7, employers cannot retaliate against employees for filing a workers' comp claim.
+- Workers' Compensation retaliation: Under 85A O.S. § 7, employers cannot retaliate against employees for protected workers' compensation activity.

 - OSHA whistleblower protections: Reporting safety violations is protected under federal law.